Current as of July 19, 2021

 The DOD is committed to protecting the nation’s security as well as your safety and that of your family.
 This includes temporarily updating issuance and renewal processes for ID cards and CACs to ensure your continued access to health care and other benefits during this time of increased precaution and restrictions.

 Your military benefits, like access to commissaries and exchanges and health care, tie into your military identification card.
-With current stay-at-home orders in place in most areas because of coronavirus disease 2019, you may be wondering how military ID, Common Access Card and Volunteer Logical Access Credentials issuance and renewal will work.
+At a time of increased precautions and restrictions because of coronavirus disease 2019, you may be wondering how military ID, Common Access Card and Volunteer Logical Access Credentials issuance and renewal will work.

-Review the following details to learn about the temporary updates (in place through Sept.
-30, 2020) that change issuance and renewal processes during this COVID-19 pandemic.
+Review the following details to learn about temporary updates that change issuance and renewal processes during the COVID-19 pandemic.

 The Department of Defense has extended benefits for holders of military ID cards with expiration dates between Jan.
 1, 2020 and July 31, 2021.
 If the cardholder’s affiliation is unchanged, benefits will continue as follows: